 IBPS PO – ELIGIBILITY CRITERIA

-Candidates, intending to apply for CWE PO/MT-IV should ensure that they fulfil the minimum eligibility criteria specified by IBPS in this advertisement:
+Candidates, intending to apply for CWE PO should ensure that they fulfill the minimum eligibility criteria specified by IBPS in this advertisement

 A candidate must be either –

 (iv) a Tibetan Refugee who came over to India before 1st January 1962 with the intention of permanently settling in India or

 (v) a person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania (formerly Tanganyika and Zanzibar), Zambia, Malawi, Zaire, Ethiopia and Vietnam with the intention of permanently settling in India, provided that a candidate belonging to categories (ii), (iii), (iv) & (v) above shall be a person in whose favour a certificate of eligibility has been issued by the Government of India.

 Candidates minimum age limit is 20 years and maximum 30 years.